saitejavanamala/Portfolio/Microsoft Access/readme.md

+# Concepts & Projects

-# A glimpse of things I know in Access
+## A glimpse of things I know in Access

 ### 1. Basics